The Gender Equality Index is a composite indicator that measures the distance a society has to go to achieve full equality among women and men.

 This indicator's objective is to reflect the reality of gender equality in important aspects of welfare and people's development.

-Idescat and the Gender Equality Observatory, a body associated with the Catalan Women's Institute (ICD), draw up this Index specifically for Catalonia, in accordance with the methodology established by the European Institute for Gender Equality (EIGE).
+Idescat and the Gender Equality Observatory, a body associated with the Catalan Women's Institute, are the bodies responsible for this statistical action.
+Idescat calculates Index for Catalonia, in accordance with the methodology established by the European Institute for Gender Equality (EIGE).

 The Index is based on 31 indicators, structured in a hierarchical manner in 6 domains, which are then divided into 14 sub-domains.
 The results offered are of 4 types: